jurf/jurf.github.io/_posts/2017-04-10-i-left-reddit.md

 much more sleep and finally have time for things that are actually useful for my life.

-Now, I'm not condemning Reddit completely--some of its small dedicated subs are priceless.
+Now, I'm not condemning Reddit completely---some of its small dedicated subs are priceless.
 But I will no longer be a part of them.
 I have more important things to do.